SanghamitraDutta/dsp/05a-python.md

   result2=ABC(20)(21)
   print(result2)
   ```
-  Example 2 (lambda fn. syntax can written in just 1 line):
+  Example 2 (lambda fn. syntax can be written in just 1 line):
   ```
   f =  lambda input_list: [i for i in input_list if i%2==0]